DIY Fabric Birdcage Decoration For Spring

 How to make a fabric birdcage

-- Next shape your hanger into the shape below using duct tape in the corner to hold it in place.
+2. Next shape your hanger into the shape below using duct tape in the corner to hold it in place.
 Do this to both hangers, but cut the top hook off the second hanger.

-- Slot your two hangers together to form a cross shape and secure in place with duct tape.
+3. Then, slot your two hangers together to form a cross shape and secure in place with duct tape.
 Don’t worry about how much duct tape you use as you will be covering it all in fabric.